The Student Honor Code

 • Give or receive prohibited aid in tests or assignments.

 • Falsify any clinical report or experimental results.

 • Infringe upon the rights of other students’ access to College facilities.

 • Violate the code of ethics for use of the Dartmouth computing system, the Dartmouth-Hitchcock Medical Center electronic medical record (EMR) information systems (i.e., “eDH”), or any other EMR system at any clinical site.

 Procedures for Reporting Suspected Infractions of the Code

 1. If a student witnesses an action that appears to be in violation of any component of the Code, he/she should confront the individual(s) to determine whether a breach of the Honor Code has occurred.
 If he/she is satisfied that no act of dishonesty occurred, the matter can be laid to rest.
-If the student chooses not to confront the individual(s) or is not satisfied with the result, he or she must contact the Chairperson of the Committee on Student Performance and Conduct (CSPC).
-Failure to make a report to the CSPC represents a breach of the Student Honor Code.
-If a student has a question about whether an infraction has occurred, he or she may consult the CSPC Chairperson.
+If the student chooses not to confront the individual(s) or is not satisfied with the result, he or she must contact the Chairperson of the Professional Standards and Conduct Board (PSCB).
+Failure to make a report to the PSCB represents a breach of the Student Honor Code.
+If a student has a question about whether an infraction has occurred, he or she may consult the PSCB Chairperson.
 The Chairperson shall inform the

 accused student(s) that the issue is being brought to the Committee.
 The accused student(s) has the right to know his/her accuser.

 2. Although reporting should normally be done through the standard channels such as those described above, Dartmouth has also contracted with EthicsPoint an independent third party as an additional option for concerns.
 This web-based service supplements existing offices on campus that help register concerns, including such issues as academic and research misconduct, child abuse, financial misconduct, sexual assault or abuse, or confidentiality concerns.
 Students may find it helpful to discuss standard options for reporting with the PSCB chair before considering utilizing this supplemental option.